BZFlag-Dev/bzflag.org/_documentation/user/slash_commands/me.md

   - actionmessage
 ---

 This command sends an action message to chat.
-Unlike a normal chat message, an action message does not include a colon after the player name and does not color the message based on the player team.
+Unlike a normal chat message, an action message does not include a colon after the player name and does not color the message based on the player's team.

 ```
 /me is tired